ONSdigital/baw-client-rest/README.md

 # baw-client-rest
-Python client for making REST requests to BAW from aws lambdas.
+Python client for making REST requests to BAW from an AWS Lambda.

-requires a dynamo db table to cache the csrf token retrieved from BAW.
+This requires a DynamoDB table to cache the CSRF token retrieved from BAW.

 # Installation
 The package can be installed using